Minimal discs in hyperbolic space bounded by a quasicircle at infinity: Introduction

 \subsection{Acknowledgements}

 I am very grateful to Jean-Marc Schlenker for his guidance and patience.
 Most of this work was done during my (very pleasent) stay at University of Luxembourg; I would like to thank the Institution for the hospitality.
 I am very thankful to my advisor Francesco Bonsante and to Zeno Huang for many interesting discussions and suggestions.
+I would like to thank an anonymous referee for many observations and advices which highly improved the presentation of the paper.